Last Updated September 3, 2020

 US Permanent Residency through Investment and Entrepreneurship

-The EB-5 Immigrant Investor Visa is a residency by investment program for foreign entrepreneurs looking to move to the US.
+The EB-5 Immigrant Investor Visa is a residence by investment program for foreign entrepreneurs looking to move to the US.

 Additionally, if you are not starting your own business with your EB-5 investment, you should take care to ensure that the company or regional fund that you invest in is reputable.
 Although the US Securities and Exchange Commission highly regulates the program, bad actors occasionally take advantage of it.

-When you apply for an Immigrant Investor Visa, you will need to first file Form I-526, an Immigrant Petition for Alien Entrepreneur.
+When you apply for an Immigrant Investor Visa, you will need to first file Form I-526, an Immigrant Petition by Alien Investor.
 Once your petition is approved, you will then file your standard green card application with US Customs and Immigration.
-If you have a spouse or minor children, then they may file with you as derivative applicants.
+If you have a spouse or minor children, they may file with you as derivative applicants.

 However, the reality is that while an EB-5 visa does allow you to become a US permanent resident by making certain investments, its standards are much higher than in other countries, and you will still need to undergo the same naturalization process as everyone else to get US citizenship.